 - This is not you’re typical “sweet” Red Velvet Cake – I don’t really like my cakes to be too sweet.
 If you like your cakes on the sweeter side, add another couple of tablespoons of granulated stevia

 - Use coffee at room temperature – hot coffee will make the eggs go weird and might start to make them look like they are a bit cooked.
 You don’t want a red velvet cake with cooked egg bits throughout it.
-Trust me.
-It’s not pleasant.
+Love coffee?.
+Check out my Chocolate Coffee Cake!

 - Use a quality Balsamic Vinegar - if you can that is.
 If you’ve only got a cheap one, use that, but if you’ve got one of those premo deli $15 a bottle versions, use that.
 It will add even more richness.